We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This is an obvious, if not great, choice.
 When gambling in a casino, the house wins most of the time.
 But on those occasions where you win big, the casino will give you every opportunity to hand the money back by making an impulse purchase.
 Every major casino has a shopping area dotted with high-end retailers luring you in to buy something you would rarely purchase impulsively.

 There are many things you need to look out for when buying a diamond (one of the reasons we recommend buying online), but we’ll give you the five most important items to check off when walking into a store.

 A great service, they really made the purchasing process easy.
 I would recommend to anyone.
 Veronika was super helpful and responsive.
 She gives you confidence that you are making the right decision.
 My partner was VERY happy with the final product – what more can you ask?
 The diamond guides are very interesting and useful too.…see more

 This is the obvious one here.
 Chow Tai Fook is the largest retailer in China, so it makes sense that they have an enormous presence in Macau.
 We saw them while walking around downtown, but secret shopped them while at the Sands Cotai.
 It was a beautiful store and a great experience.

 Here we saw a beautiful one-carat round diamond there for 117,500mop.
-We paired this stunning 1.02ct round diamond from Blue Nile, paired with this elegant setting for 61,334mop.
+We found this stunning 1.02ct round diamond from Blue Nile, paired with this elegant setting for 61,334mop.
 That is a whopping 48% less than the one from Chow Tai Fook.
 That was a substantially larger of a premium than the Chow Tai Fook we visited in Hong Kong.